Language

 Since the KYC fundamentals are determined by regulators, it’s reasonable to start this overview of KYC trends with major legal changes that may affect related industries.

 Adopting a “risk-based” approach to AI systems, the AI Act will provide the technology’s do’s and don'ts in the EU.
 AI-powered applications will be classified according to the risk they pose to end users, with more or less regulation for the different risk levels.
 Also, the framework prohibits some AI-based use scenarios, such as “real-time” remote biometric identification in publicly accessible spaces for the purpose of law enforcement and social scoring.
-You can check out this official statement for more details on the authorities’ vision.
+You can explore the summary of the AI Act for more details on the authorities’ vision.

 Key takeaways